 Your nose is the center of your face and one of the most important facial characteristics we have as human beings.
-You nose plays a huge part in determining the overall appearance and aesthetic of your face.
+Your nose plays a huge part in determining the overall appearance and aesthetic of your face.
 A rhinoplasty (surgery of the nose) is an effective surgical procedure for enhancing or altering the appearance of your nose.
-A liquid rhinoplasty is a non-surgical nose job which is perfect for patients who do not want to have actual surgery.
+A liquid rhinoplasty is a non-surgical nose job which is perfect for patients in Beverly Hills who do not want to have actual surgery.

 What is a liquid rhinoplasty?

 Dr. Sunder offers this incredibly innovative service in Los Angeles and Beverly Hills.
 Liquid rhinoplasty is a completely non-surgical nose job.
 There is no cutting and no recovery time and it only takes a few minutes!
 Rather than undergoing surgery we simply use a dermal filler to temporarily reshape the nose via injections.
 The dermal fillers I work with are Restylane, Voluma, Vollure, and LYFT.

 What are the pros and cons of Liquid Rhinoplasty?

 PROS OF LIQUID RHINOPLASTY

 - Procedure takes less than 30 minutes (usually only about 10 minutes)

 - The nose can be reshaped and enhanced in multiple different ways.